Get Your Financial Fix! Subscribe For Our Latest Planning Tips.

 Whether it’s in your friendships, marriage, or business, you need to communicate properly and set healthy boundaries around money.

-• Fidelity conducted a study that uncovered that 40% of American adults living together with their partners could not correctly identify how much their significant other made.5
+• Fidelity conducted a study that uncovered that 40% of American adults living together with their partners could not correctly identify how much their significant other made.3

-• University of Southern Mississippi researchers found in 2018 that 53% of Americans had kept money secrets (ex: lying about prices and hiding receipts) from their partners.6
+• University of Southern Mississippi researchers found in 2018 that 53% of Americans had kept money secrets (ex: lying about prices and hiding receipts) from their partners.4

 As a fee-only financial advisor I help individuals and families stay on top of their spending.
 If you’re interested in developing a relationship with a seasoned professional, I’d love to speak together.
-Reach out to us at 650-336-0598 or fill out a contact card here, and we’ll reach out to you.
+Schedule some time to talk here!

 Investment Advisory Services are offered through Crafted Finance, LLC, a registered investment adviser.
 Please remember that securities cannot be purchased, sold or traded via e-mail or voice message system.
 This advertisement and any documents, files or previous advertisements may contain information that is confidential or legally privileged.
 If you are not the intended recipient, you are hereby notified that you must not read this transmission and that any disclosure, copying, printing, distribution, or any action or omission of this transmission is strictly prohibited.
 If you have received this advertisement in error, please immediately notify the sender by telephone at (650) 336-0598 or return and delete the original advertisements and its attachments without reading or saving in any manner.